Screenwriting

 Instructor: Melissa Amos

 Assignments will consist of a mix of creative writing exercises, discussion, and individual work on the student’s own screenplay.
-Through writing exercises, students will explore how to tell a story through images, develop and pitch their ideas, create memorable and believable characters, build conflict and tension, use subtext when writing dialogue, and learn proper screenplay formatting.
+Through writing exercises, students will explore how to tell a story through images, develop and pitch their ideas, create memorable and believable characters, understand scene dynamics, build conflict and tension, use subtext when writing dialogue, and learn proper screenplay formatting.

 Course Objectives

-Through this course students will be able to:
+Through this course, students will be able to:

 Course Structure